-Thomas Jefferson enrolled in the College of William and Mary on March 25, 1760, at the age of sixteen.
+Thomas Jefferson enrolled in William & Mary on March 25, 1760, at the age of 16.
 He had received his early education from tutors at home and, later, as a boarder in schools taught by Anglican clergymen.
 By the time he came to Williamsburg, the young scholar was proficient in the classics and able to read Greek and Latin authors in the original, a practice he continued throughout his life.

-In addition to the philosophy school—the collegiate course in which Jefferson enrolled—the College of William and Mary included a grammar school for boys about twelve to fifteen years of age; the divinity school, where young men who had completed their studies in the philosophy school would be prepared for ordination in the Church of England; and the Indian School, founded for the education and Christianizing of Indian boys.
+In addition to the philosophy school—the collegiate course in which Jefferson enrolled—William & Mary included a grammar school for boys about 12 to 15 years of age; the divinity school, where young men who had completed their studies in the philosophy school would be prepared for ordination in the Church of England; and the Indian School, founded for the education and Christianizing of Indian boys.

-Jefferson lodged and boarded at the College in the building known today as the Sir Christopher Wren Building, attending communal meals in the Great Hall and morning and evening prayers in the Chapel.
-He was instructed in natural philosophy (physics, metaphysics, and mathematics) and moral philosophy (rhetoric, logic, and ethics).
-A keen and diligent student, he displayed an avid curiosity in all fields and, according to family tradition, he frequently studied fifteen hours a day.
+Jefferson lodged and boarded at the university in the building known today as the Sir Christopher Wren Building, attending communal meals in the Great Hall and morning and evening prayers in the Chapel.
+He was instructed in natural philosophy (physics, metaphysics and mathematics) and moral philosophy (rhetoric, logic and ethics).
+A keen and diligent student, he displayed an avid curiosity in all fields and, according to family tradition, he frequently studied 15 hours a day.
 His closest college friend, John Page of Rosewell, reported that Jefferson "could tear himself away from his dearest friends, to fly to his studies."

-Dumas Malone, Jefferson's twentieth-century biographer, wrote that the story of Jefferson's student days in Williamsburg "is the story of the...first flowering of an extraordinary mind."
-As a student at William and Mary, young Jefferson had an ideal vantage point from which to observe and be taught by the leaders of the colony as he prepared to take his place among them.
+Dumas Malone, Jefferson's 20th-century biographer, wrote that the story of Jefferson's student days in Williamsburg "is the story of the...first flowering of an extraordinary mind."
+As a student at William & Mary, young Jefferson had an ideal vantage point from which to observe and be taught by the leaders of the colony as he prepared to take his place among them.